Karl-Heinz Schnibbe: Resistance activities

 Schnibbe and his friend Helmuth Hübener often listened to the German-language broadcast of the BBC on Hübener's shortwave radio.

 Listening to radio stations not approved by the Nazis was illegal, but they were both intrigued by the differences in information that the legal German stations reported and the British newscasts.
 They both concluded that the German stations were spouting propaganda and withholding the real information from German citizens.
 Hübener decided that he had to do something about this, to inform the public that the Nazi Government was lying to them.
 He began typing up articles critical of the government and Hitler.
 Though originally apprehensive of his friend's work, Schnibbe began helping Hübener's cause, along with 15-year-old Rudolf Wobbe, the third member of the teenage group, and started distributing flyers throughout the city of Hamburg.
 He constantly was on the lookout for the numerous Nazi informants that lurked in the city.
 The boys agreed that if one of them was captured, that boy would take full responsibility for the work and protect the other two.
 They distributed flyers for several months, putting them in mail boxes and dropping them in public places.
 The Gestapo began an investigation to find the authors, and they found out that Hübener was involved.
-They arrested him, and after days of torture and interrogation, he told them of his accomplices.
-However, Hübener said that he was the mastermind and only gave the flyers to them, and took all of the blame.
-This spared the lives of the two other boys from the death penalty, and Schnibbe and Wobbe were sentenced to ten years and five years imprisonment, respectively, while Hübener was executed by beheading.
+Helmuth was especially confrontational in Court, keeping the anger directed at himself, which spared the lives of the two other boys from the death penalty, and Schnibbe and Wobbe were sentenced to five years and ten years imprisonment, respectively, while Hübener was executed by beheading.